 - To what extent did the project contribute to the country programme outcomes and outputs, the SDGs, the UNDP Strategic Plan and national development priorities? - To what extent were the project outputs achieved? - What factors have contributed to achieving or not achieving intended country programme outputs and outcomes? - To what extent has the UNDP partnership strategy been appropriate and effective? - What factors contributed to effectiveness or ineffectiveness? - In which areas does the project have the greatest achievements?
 Why and what have been the supporting factors?
 How can the project build on or expand these achievements? - In which areas does the project have the fewest achievements?
 What have been the constraining factors and why?
-How can or could they be overcome? - What, if any, alternative strategies would have been more effective in achieving the project's objectives? - Are the projects objectives and outputs clear, practical and feasible within its frame? - To what extent have gender equality and the empowerment of women been addressed in the design, implementation and monitoring of the project? - To what extent have stakeholders been involved in project implementation? - To what extent are project management and implementation participatory and is this participation contributing towards achievement of the project objectives? - To what extent has the project been appropriately responsive to the needs of the national constituents and changing partner priorities? - To what extent has the project contributed to gender equality, the empowerment of women and the realization of human rights?
+How can or could they be overcome? - What, if any, alternative strategies would have been more effective in achieving the project's objectives?

+- Are the projects objectives and outputs clear, practical and feasible within its frame? - To what extent have stakeholders been involved in project implementation? - To what extent are project management and implementation participatory and is this participation contributing towards achievement of the project objectives? - To what extent has the project been appropriately responsive to the needs of the national constituents and changing partner priorities? - To what extent has the project contributed to gender equality, the empowerment of women and the realization of human rights? - How effective were the organizational structures and operations, as well as policy mandates, among the implementing partners?
+E.g., support from the UNDP global anti-corruption programme (ACPIS), Istanbul regional hubs and UNDP Uzbekistan?